RCR Training and Education at Grand Valley State University

 GVSU has selected CITI to provide a basic training in RCR.
 CITI provides a flexible online course that uses videos and a blended learning environment to involve learners in the learning process.

-Two primary courses are available for GVSU researchers.
+Three primary courses are available for GVSU researchers:

-By the end of the course, researchers will be able to:
+By the end of the RCR course, learners are expected to be able to:

 • Explain the key responsibilities of a researcher